 CME hours: Certified for 8 hours of continuing medical education

-Duration of enrolement: 12 months (commences from the date of course enrolement)
+Duration of enrolment: 12 months (commences from the date of course enrolment)

 CPD certificate is provided with successful completion of the course

 Use the "Send via PayPal" button below to pay by Credit Card (or using a PayPal account)

 Course Fee: $75.00 (AUD) + $7.50 (GST) = $82.50

 Duration of enrolment is 12 months from date of payment

 You may pay using your Credit Card or via a Paypal account.
 All payments are processed through the Paypal Gateway to provide maximum security to credit card payments.

 Refund Policy: We guarantee the quality of our online courses, however, if the course does not meet your expectations you may receive a refund within 14 days of enrolling in the course providing you have not viewed or submitted any of the course quizzes.
 The pre-course quiz is exempted as this is completed before you can view the course.